docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### _Abusix_ Integration

-This subsection provides information about the integration of [Abusix][www::abusix], "a set of blocklists that work as an additional email security layer for your existing mail environment".
+This subsection provides information about the integration of [Abusix][abusix-web], "a set of blocklists that work as an additional email security layer for your existing mail environment".
 The setup is straight-forward and well documented:

 1. [Create an account](https://app.abusix.com/signup)
 2. Retrieve your API key
-3. Navigate to the ["Getting Started" documentation for Rspamd][www::abusix-rspamd-integration] and follow the steps described there
+3. Navigate to the ["Getting Started" documentation for Rspamd][abusix-docs::rspamd-integration] and follow the steps described there
 4. Make sure to change `<APIKEY>` to your private API key

 We recommend mounting the files directly into the container, as they are rather big and not manageable with our [`custom-command.conf` script](#with-the-help-of-a-custom-file).
 If mounted to the correct location, Rspamd will automatically pick them up.